symfony/symfony-docs/book/page_creation.rst

         return $collection;

-The routing consists of two basic pieces: the ``pattern``, which is the URL that this route will match, and a ``defaults`` array, which specifies the controller that should be executed.
-The placeholder syntax in the pattern (``{name}``) is a wildcard.
+The routing consists of two basic pieces: the ``path``, which is the URL that this route will match, and a ``defaults`` array, which specifies the controller that should be executed.
+The placeholder syntax in the path (``{name}``) is a wildcard.
 It means that ``/hello/Ryan``, ``/hello/Fabien`` or any other similar URL will match this route.
 The ``{name}`` placeholder parameter will also be passed to the controller so that you can use its value